lucasbarber78/restaurant-review-scraper/README.md

 ## How It Works

-1. The scraper uses Browserbase to create a headless browser session
+1. The scraper uses either Browserbase or Puppeteer to create a browser session
 2. Navigates to the review pages for each platform
+3. Employs anti-bot detection techniques to avoid being blocked
-3. Scrolls through and extracts review data
+4. Scrolls through and extracts review data
-4. Processes and categorizes the reviews
+5. Processes and categorizes the reviews
-5. Exports the data to an Excel file
+6. Exports the data to CSV or Excel format
+7. Generates analysis reports and visualizations

 ## Expected Output

-The Excel output file includes several sheets:
+The standard output includes several files:

-1. **All Reviews**: Combined list of all reviews from all platforms, sorted by date (newest first)
-2. **TripAdvisor**: Reviews from TripAdvisor only
-3. **Yelp**: Reviews from Yelp only
-4. **Google**: Reviews from Google only
-5. **Summary**: Statistical breakdown of reviews by platform, rating, category, and sentiment
+1. **CSV Files**: Reviews from each platform with detailed metadata
+2. **Analysis Summary**: Text report with statistical breakdowns and trends
+3. **Visualizations**: Charts showing ratings distribution, categories, and sentiment
+4. **Excel File** (optional): Multi-sheet workbook with all data and summaries

 ## Analysis Techniques